leolellisr/cogscore/README.md

 ## Implemented modules

-The modules already implemented are colored in the figure below.
+The modules already implemented are colored in the table below.
 Modules that have not yet been implemented are shown in gray.

 <object data="figures/CSTReference.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="figures/CSTReference.pdf">